8 Classical Dances of India: A Rich Cultural Heritage

 • Place of Origin: Kuchipudi derives its name from Kuchelapuram, a village in Andhra Pradesh where the art form was refined and nurtured by scholars and artists.

-• Influence of Bhakti Movement: The dance form grew under the influence of the Bhakti (devotional) movement, expressing themes of devotion to deities and episodes from Hindu mythology.
+• Influence of the Bhakti Movement: The dance form grew under the influence of the Bhakti (devotional) movement, expressing themes of devotion to deities and episodes from Hindu mythology.

 Structure and Components